Password Master Help

 Change Database Name

 Every PWM database must have a global name.
 The name was specified when you created the database.
-You can freely change it by clicking Modify on top panel, after you created or opened a database.
+You can freely change it by clicking on top panel, after you have created or opened a database.

 Set Master Password